ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 to a wide range of audiences - from the technical to the non-technical, from junior members to senior leadership, and from the scientific to the business.
+Additionally, communication skills are essential in a senior-level candidate's ability to mentor junior team members, which is important for developing the team's capabilities.

 To assess communication skills, we often use a seminar format.
 Here, we ask the candidate to present a data science project they have worked on.